Guest Column: Is marijuana safer than alcohol?

 Should these initiatives gain sufficient signatures they will appear on the November ballot in California.
 Nevada has no similar proposed initiatives.

-Now for this week's medical tip: "Drugged driving" is no different than "drunk driving' in the eyes of the law.
+Now for this week's medical tip: "Drugged driving" is no different from "drunk driving" in the eyes of the law.
 Get pulled over with marijuana in your system, and you could have a DUI or worse.

 Given these medical facts, I recommend you try really hard not to get pulled over if you smoke marijuana.